tobiasfunke1/pk2cmd/doc/ReadmeMakefile.txt

 system's documentation.
 You'll need to restart your window manager for these changes to take effect.

-On Mac OS X, tcsh cannot be used because the '?' character has special meaning.
-You will need to run pk2cmd using bash.

 If compiling for Linux kernel 2.4, you will get some compiler warnings stating that '#pragma once is obsolete'.
 These warnings can be safely ignored.